How Federal Income Tax Brackets Work

 The Child Tax Credit Explained

-The Child Tax Credit provides a $2,000 credit per qualifying child under age 17 as of December 31st of the tax year.
-Credits directly reduce your tax bill dollar-for-dollar — a $2,000 credit reduces your tax owed by $2,000, which is more valuable than a $2,000 deduction.
+The Child Tax Credit provides a $2,200 credit per qualifying child under age 17 as of December 31st of the tax year.
+Credits directly reduce your tax bill dollar-for-dollar — a $2,200 credit reduces your tax owed by $2,200, which is more valuable than a $2,200 deduction.
 The credit phases out at $200,000 of modified AGI for single filers and $400,000 for married filing jointly, reducing by $50 for every $1,000 of income over the threshold.
 Up to $1,700 per child is refundable as the Additional Child Tax Credit if your tax liability is below the credit amount.
+The Child Tax Credit for 2026 is $2,200 per qualifying child.

 Effective Rate vs. Marginal Rate